 Typically they can be found in companies that process and wash vegetables and salads.
 These belts are offered in two colours which typically have a square aperture which allows for fast and efficient water drainage.
 The material allows excellent chemical, thermal and high permeability for ease of cleaning.

 There are three mesh belt edgings.
 Firstly, PTFE Film Edging, which encapsulates the edge to help stop fraying and offer protection.
 The benefit of using film is that it is soft in nature and will stretch with the belt when under tension.

 Secondly we have, PTFE Glass Cloth, which can be used as a sturdier option to film and a good option if a tracking arm is used to detect the edge of the belt when coming into contact with it.

 Thirdly we have, PTFE Coated Kevlar which is the most durable of the edging types and is a good option when the edge of the belt will be in contact with tracking aids.
 It is also a good option when considering using tracking studs of cord on the belt.

-We have a few tracking aids and cords and can help you decide which is best for you.
+We have tracking aids and cords and we can help you decide which is best for you.
 These include film edging, teflon edging, teflon glass edging, tracking eyelets, tracking cord and tracking studs.